Ne0r0/Prompt_Analyzer/README.md

  Mongo DB part will follow later with lectures.
  The application itself must serve only UI and all data operations must be served through container as API layer.

+ # Update
+ Change docker conteiner from Flask to FastAPI